airsonic/airsonic-docs/database.md

 #### Troubleshooting

-In the event that you change these settings, restart your server and it fails to start, you can remedy this by reverting to the LEGACY config by removing all `Database*` settings from your `libresonic.properties` file.
+In the event that you change these settings, restart your server and it fails to start, you can remedy this by reverting to the LEGACY config by removing all `Database*` settings from your `airsonic.properties` file.